What is Computer Engineering?

-The Computer Engineering programs at Taylor has undertaken the extensive review process required for ABET accreditation.
-ABET (The Accreditation Board for Engineering and Technology) is the nationally recognized body for accrediting college and university programs in applied science, computing, engineering, and technology.
+The Computer Engineering program at Taylor has undertaken the extensive review process required for ABET accreditation.
+ABET (The Accreditation Board for Engineering and Technology – https://abet.org) is the nationally recognized body for accrediting college and university programs in applied science, computing, engineering, and technology.
 This award represents a significant achievement and mark of distinction for Taylor University graduates from this program.

 - Requires 97 credit hours